pymeasure/pymeasure/docs/dev/adding_instruments.rst

 In order to adjust an instrument for more complicated protocols, it is key to understand the different parts.

-The :class:`~pymeasure.adapters.Adapter` exposes :meth:`~pymeasure.adapters.Adapter.write` and :meth:`~pymeasure.adapters.Adapter.read` for strings, :meth:`~pymeasure.adapters.Adapter.write_bytes` and :meth:`~pymeasure.adapters.Adapter.read_bytes` for bytes messages, and :meth:`~pymeasure.adapters.Adapter.write_binary_values` and :meth:`~pymeasure.adapters.Adapter.read_binary_values` for binary data like waveforms.
-You may call the last two methods in order to deal with binary data.
-For the other methods, you should use instead the methods of :class:`~pymeasure.instruments.Instrument` with the same name.
+The :class:`~pymeasure.adapters.Adapter` exposes :meth:`~pymeasure.adapters.Adapter.write` and :meth:`~pymeasure.adapters.Adapter.read` for strings, :meth:`~pymeasure.adapters.Adapter.write_bytes` and :meth:`~pymeasure.adapters.Adapter.read_bytes` for bytes messages.
+These are the most basic methods, which log all the traffic going through them.
+For the actual communication, they call private methods of the Adapter in use, e.g. :meth:`VISAAdapter._read <pymeasure.adapters.VISAAdapter._read>`.
+For binary data, like waveforms, the adapter provides also :meth:`~pymeasure.adapters.Adapter.write_binary_values` and :meth:`~pymeasure.adapters.Adapter.read_binary_values`, which use the aforementioned methods.
+You do not need to call all these methods directly, instead, you should use the methods of :class:`~pymeasure.instruments.Instrument` with the same name.
 They call the Adapter for you and keep the code tidy.

 Now to :class:`~pymeasure.instruments.Instrument`.
 The most important methods are :meth:`~pymeasure.instruments.Instrument.write` and :meth:`~pymeasure.instruments.Instrument.read`, as they are the most basic building blocks for the communication.
 The pymeasure properties (:meth:`Instrument.control <pymeasure.instruments.Instrument.control>` and its derivatives :meth:`Instrument.measurement <pymeasure.instruments.Instrument.measurement>` and :meth:`Instrument.setting <pymeasure.instruments.Instrument.setting>`) and probably most of your methods and properties will call them.
 In any instrument, :meth:`write` should write a general string command to the device in such a way, that it understands it.
 Similarly, :meth:`read` should return a string in a general fashion in order to process it further.